 … because we just don’t know.

-First of all, let me be clear that Sarah is her own person.
-Whatever she chooses to do – this summer, next year, five years from now – is going to be what she wants, not what Chris or Dan or I decide for her.
+First of all, let me be clear that Ashar is her own person.
+Whatever she chooses to do – this summer, next year, five years from now – is going to be what she wants, not what Chris or Kaitlyn or I decide for her.
 We feel super-strongly about that.
-But it means that unlike a lot of kids, who are told “You have to go to college,” or “You have to get a job,” Sarah has to do the hard work of choosing.
+But it means that unlike a lot of kids, who are told “You have to go to college,” or “You have to get a job,” Ashar has to do the hard work of choosing.
 And honestly, she just isn’t quite ready to decide yet.

 - What’s So Special About Shakespeare? – You’ll be hearing more about this book soon; it’s been a big part of our Shakespeare kick and it and some other books by the same publisher are part of a learning theme we’ve got going on about “rebels.”